Roseyjarvis/msc_2022/README.md

 This is a github repo so we can work collaboratively and so you guys can learn (if you don't already know) version control which is really useful for science (in my opinion).
 I will expand on this later but it's late as I'm writing this.

-Feel free to fork the repo, clone it locally if you like, or load files directly into R via:
+Feel free to fork the repo and/or clone it locally if you like (see here https://docs.github.com/en/get-started/quickstart/fork-a-repo) - then you can manage the files independently.
+You can also, from this repo or your own fork, load files directly into R via:
 ```
 install.packages(RCurl)
 library(RCurl)